MarcMrman/final_project/PROCESS.md

 # 14-06-2018
 ## Done:
 - legend in scatter plot
-- made polar area diagram
+- made polar area diagram w/ interactivity

 ## To do: